andrew henderson menu

 To renew your residence permit, you must:

-• Continue to meet the conditions of your existing residence permit.
+• Continue to meet the conditions of your existing residence permit

-• Demonstrate proof of accommodation.
+• Demonstrate proof of accommodation

-• Have a clean criminal record.
+• Have a clean criminal record

 If you meet all necessary conditions for renewal, your residence permit will be renewed for another three years.

-Neither permanent residency nor citizenship will be granted automatically after five years of legal residence.
-You’ll need to apply for both of these privileges.
+Be aware that neither permanent residence nor citizenship will be granted automatically after five years of legal residence, so you’ll need to apply for both of these privileges.
+But once you get your permanent residence permit, you’ll no longer need to meet the D7 visa requirements.

 Benefits of Acquiring the Portugal D7 Visa